robertomartinez09515/mongodb-jds-latest/README.md

 1. `pysys run 1_import_data` - This imports all the *_XML-BRSTCK*.xml files
 1. `pysys run 2_import_skuinfo` - This imports skuinfo via mongoimport
 1. `pysys run 3_transform_raw_data` - This runs a few transformations to tidy up the data
 1. `pysys run 4_brstck_bcodes` - This joins btsrck and skuinfo to create the output barcode information.
-This populuate the `batch_done` which is being picked up by the trigger as defined above.
+This populate the `batch_done` which is being picked up by the trigger as defined above.

 All the code for the realm app is [here](./realm-app)